 They make a simply delicious dinner with a green salad and bread or with rice or mashed potatoes and a favorite vegetable side or two.
 Try them with steamed summer squash, sautéed green beans, grilled asparagus, or glazed carrots.

-You can also serve them atop a simple tomato pasta or alongside asparagus or mushroom risotto.
+You can also serve them atop a simple tomato pasta or alongside an asparagus or mushroom risotto.

 Leftovers

-If you don't need them all for dinner, use any leftover roasted chicken thighs shredded or sliced for sandwiches or wraps, main dish salads, or tacos.
+If you don't need them all for dinner, any leftover roasted chicken thighs can be shredded or sliced for sandwiches or wraps, main dish salads, or tacos.

 This recipe is adapted from the cookbook Mad Hungry: Feeding Men and Boys by Lucinda Scala Quinn.